anpr-shared/aimstack-eval/README.md

 # Tasks
 - Include run tracking in callbacks
-- Fix port issue
+- Expose ports for Aim server and UI
-- Try with docker
+- Try with Docker